Luxury vs. Budget Travel: What’s Worth the Splurg

 Final Thoughts

 Spending extra on experiences is often worth it.
 Unlike flights or hotels, these are the moments you'll cherish for a long time.
-Always look for good experiences and cherish every little thing because you may not have another chance to experience it again.
+Always look for good experiences and cherish every little thing.
+You may not have another chance to experience it again.

 Shopping and Souvenirs: A Place to Save